eliraybon/dreddit/README.md

 -  Persistant auth token across refreshes

 ### Posts
--  Users can create, read, udpdate, and delete posts
+-  Users can create, read, uddate, and delete posts

 ### Comments
 -  Users can comment on posts and other comments